U.S. flag

 Overview

-The ICAC program was developed in 1998, in response to an ever-increasing number of children and teenagers using the Internet, an ever-increasing number of online images depicting child sexual abuse, and an ever-increasing amount of online activity by people seeking to contact and exploit children and teens.
+The program was developed in 1998, in response to an ever-increasing number of children and teenagers using the Internet, an ever-increasing number of online images depicting child sexual abuse, and an ever-increasing amount of online activity by people seeking to contact and exploit children and teens.

 Programs and Funding

-In FY 2023, funding for the ICAC program totaled $40.8 million to support ICAC task forces and training and technical assistance.
+In FY 2023, funding for the ICAC program totaled $40.8 million to support ICAC Task Forces and training and technical assistance.
 ICAC Task Force Program funding is supported under the Missing and Exploited Children appropriation included in the Department of Justice fiscal year appropriation.

 Funding History